RWTH-EBC/BUDO/README.md

 A team from E.ON ERC has tackled this problem and developed a standardized method for naming data points.
 This method is based on a method originally developed at Fraunhofer ISE for the designation of data points.
 This was further developed by E.ON ERC with the support of Fraunhofer ISE.
 It is entitled ```Buildings Unified Data point naming schema for Operation management``` (or ```BUDO Schema``` for short) and is specially designed for the demands of energy system analysis and operational management.
 It can be used in new and existing buildings.
 This means that developed automated methods can be implemented in both new and existing buildings.

 To make this key practical, an easy-to-use Excel tool has been developed.
 This allows the original name to be inserted and then named using the standardized naming scheme.
 The individual parts of the data point key can be selected in a dropdown menu and thus the name of a data point can be compiled.
 The tool can be called up under this [link](https://github.com/RWTH-EBC/BUDO/tree/master/Excel-Table).
-If you only want to test BUDO, you can use our [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1irBxSYUZWAnswR2uyZlXsgReJTcwf_vETIxmwAzKYMQ/edit#gid=0) version:
+If you only want to test BUDO, you can use our [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1irBxSYUZWAnswR2uyZlXsgReJTcwf_vETIxmwAzKYMQ/edit#gid=0) version.

 # Structure